Generic vs. Brand Name Prescription Drugs

 Answer:

 If you have trouble affording brand-name prescriptions, you’re not alone.
-According to the FDA, today, nearly 8 in 10 prescriptions filled in the United States are for generic drugs.
-And the good news is, generic drugs are perfectly safe alternatives to brand-named drugs.
-The Network actually recommends consumers purchase generic drugs over their brand-name equivalents.
-Using generic drugs is one way to protect yourself from the unknown risks of brand-name, “new” drugs.
-Unlike new drugs, generic drugs are time-tested, so we know more about their risks and benefits.
+According to the FDA, today, nearly 8 in 10 prescriptions filled in the United States are for generics [1].
+And the good news is generics are perfectly safe alternatives to brand-name [1].
+The National Women’s Health Network actually recommends consumers purchase generics over their brand-name equivalents.
+Using generics is one way to protect yourself from the unknown risks of brand-name, “new” drugs.
+Unlike new drugs, generics are time-tested, so we know more about their risks and benefits.

-If you’re worried generic drugs aren’t as effective as brand-name drugs, don’t be.
-The FDA requires generic drugs to have the same quality and performance as brand-name drugs.
-In fact, generic drugs are chemically identical to brand-name drugs in every way: dose, safety, strength, how the drug is meant to be taken, quality, intended use, and bioavailability.
-The only major difference between generic and brand-name drugs is price.
-On average, the cost of a generic drug is 80 to 85 percent lower than the brand-name alternative.
+If you’re worried generics aren’t as effective as brand-name, don’t be.
+The FDA requires generics to have the same quality and performance as brand-name.
+Generic drugs are chemically identical to brand-name in every way: dose, safety, strength, how it is meant to be taken, quality, intended use, and bioavailability [1].
+The only significant difference between generic and brand-name is price.
+On average, a generic costs 80 to 85 percent less than the brand-name alternative [2].
 However, know that this cheaper cost does not mean cheaper quality.

-The Network advises consumers to choose generic drugs when possible in order to save money, drive down healthcare costs, and decrease the chance of drug-related adverse effects.
-However, if your physician recommends that you take a brand named drug, we advise you to ask why they are recommending a brand-name drug over generic to ensure that this is the right decision for you.
+The NWHN advises consumers to choose generics when possible to save money, drive down healthcare costs, and decrease the chance of drug-related adverse effects.
+However, if your physician recommends that you take a brand-name drug, we advise you to ask why they recommend it over a generic one to ensure this is the right decision for you.

 For more information on generic drugs, check out our consumer health information.